Hackprakas/requirecontract/README.md

 The `ErrorExamples` contract contains three functions that showcase the different error handling mechanisms.

 ## Description
-### Function: `setValue(uint256 _newValue)`
+### Function: `setValue(uint256 Value)`

-This function sets the contract's `value` state variable to a new value, but only if the new value is greater than the current value.
-It uses the `require()` statement to validate the condition, reverting the transaction if the condition is not met.
+This function sets the contract's `age` state variable to a new value.First it checks age is zero,if it is true,then the transaction is reverted back using the `revert()` function.
+Next the function checks whether age is greater than or equal to 18 using the `require()` function,if it true,then the age value is set,else it is reverted back.

-### Function: `assertExample(uint256 _input)`
+### Function: `doubleage()`

-This function performs a simple calculation and uses the `assert()` statement to validate internal state.
-It demonstrates the use of `assert()` for verifying internal consistency.
-However, note that using `assert()` for input validation is not recommended.
+This function performs a simple calculation and uses the `assert()` statement to validate whether `age*2` results in greater than or equal to 36.If it is true,then the value is returned,else the transaction is reverted back.

 ### Function: `revertExample(uint256 _input)`